Redshift data types are not a whole lot different from the standard relational database types.

 );

 An incorrectly defined Redshift numeric datatype can wreak havoc on performance and throw off your calculations.
-So lets focus on the simple basics !
+So, lets focus on the simple basics!

 A Redshift numeric data type is used to store numbers, we all know that.
-But, what kind of numbers ?
+But what kind of numbers?

 Rule of thumb, if the number of digits to the right of the decimal is constant, use a decimal type.
 If they vary based on computation, then use a floating-point.
-Read the above definitions a couple of times, and let it sink in.

 smallint or int2